 Poisons (toxins) and chemicals

-Toxins can be produced by bacteria that contaminate the food.
+Toxins produced by bacteria can also contaminate food, as well as the bacteria themselves.
 For example, the bacterium Staphylococcus aureus can contaminate ice cream and its toxins can lead to food poisoning.
 The bacterium Bacillus cereus can contaminate rice.
 If contaminated rice is reheated and eaten, the toxins produced can lead to food poisoning.

 Oily fish may be contaminated by chemicals called polychlorinated biphenyls.
 Again, this does not usually cause a problem or food poisoning for most people.
 However, you should limit the amount of oily fish you eat in pregnancy because of possible effects of these chemicals on a developing baby.
 The Department of Health recommends no more than two portions of oily fish a week.